-Chocolate covered pretzels, candy, eyes, and sprinkles give these Peanut Butter Cup Spider Cookies a fun look.
-Great Halloween treat for parties.
+Chocolate covered pretzels, peanut butter candies, sprinkles, and candy eyes give these Peanut Butter Cup Spider Cookies a fun look.
+This peanut butter cookie recipe is such a fun treat for Halloween parties.

 Normally I am not a fan of spiders at all.
-Living here in Texas we have seen a few black widows in the garage that have freaked me out.
+When we lived in Texas we used to see black widows in the garage that freaked me out.

-Thank goodness for bug exterminators who respond quickly and and come spray around your house.
+Thank goodness for bug exterminators who respond quickly and and sprayed around our house.
 Bye, bye spiders!

 Now spiders with candy eyes and chocolate legs can stick around as long as they like.
 Well, stick around is a relative term because any cookie stuffed with peanut butter cups isn't going to last long around here.
 My kids love those candies just as much as I do.

 Look how cute that little guy is.
 Did I seriously just call a spider cute?
 Maybe I inhaled too much dust recently?

 A few years ago I made Chocolate Pumpkin Spider Donuts for a fun breakfast.
 The kids loved those fun chocolate critters so much, that I wanted to create another creepy crawly treat this year.

 I started with the dough from these Peanut Butter Oreo Truffle Cookie Cups.
 It's my go to cookie recipe any time I want to make a peanut butter stuffed cookie.

 Tips for making Peanut Butter Cup Spider Cookies: